 At NaturAll Club, we are all about healthy hair and lifestyle.
 We know you are too, because you’re reading this!
 You’ve probably stayed up at night reading blog posts and watching videos about the right products to put in your hair.
-If you’re a junkie, you’ve taken it a step further and know the right food to eat for healthy hair growth, and maybe even read our blog post about it (p.s: that is a great read!).
+If you’re a junkie, you’ve taken it a step further and know the right foods to eat for healthy hair growth.
 What I bet you haven’t looked for is a guide on what NOT to eat for hair growth.

-1. DIET SODA: I hate to be the bearer of bad news but even though diet ‘coke’ might be great for your weight, it’s not so good for your hair (it’s like, why can’t I have it all?)
+I hate to be the bearer of bad news but even though diet ‘coke’ might be great for your weight, it’s not so good for your hair (it’s like, why can’t I have it all?)
 This is because diet drinks substitute real sugar for artificial sweeteners, specifically one named Aspartame.
-According to the FDA, aspartame can cause hair loss and thinning hair, but remember, only if consumed excessively.
-To avoid this chemical, always read the label carefully to consume the FDA approved quantity, and replace other artificial sweeteners with natural ones! (like honey)
+According to the FDA, aspartame can cause hair loss and thinning hair if consumed excessively.
+To avoid this chemical, always read the label carefully to consume the FDA approved quantity, and replace other artificial sweeteners with natural ones (like honey

 2. SUGAR: “It is officially the year to stop stugar!”
 You’ve probably heard that countless times, but seriously, it is the year to stop sugar.
 The reason is very simple, YOUR HAIR is made out of PROTEIN.
 Your hair needs protein to grow and sugar hinders the absorption of protein.
 Just like you should steer clear of artificial sweeteners, you should also avoid eating foods that contain high sugar, like those starchy whites (white rice, white bread, white yam…)